 - The

-branding file was changed.
-OS ID fromubuntu
+/etc/os-releasebranding file was changed.
+OS ID fromubuntuchanged toanduinos.- Patch

-to think we are using Ubuntu.
+/usr/bin/add-apt-repositoryto trick thesoftware-properties-commonto think we are using Ubuntu.
 This is because some PPAs do not support AnduinOS. - Pin

-as not to be upgraded.
+software-properties-commonas not to be upgraded.
 This is to avoid breaking the above patch. - Patched the file

-to update the OS name information. - Added
+/etc/legalto update the OS name information. - Added

-when adding PPAs. - This is still a hack and may break in the future.
+/usr/bin/add-apt-repositoryto fake the OS information toubuntuwhen adding PPAs. - This is still a hack and may break in the future.
 Ultimately in the future, we may use our own PPAs to provide software and patches for AnduinOS.

 - Patch